hyperledger/besu/docs/Configuring-Pantheon/FreeGas.md

 # Free Gas Networks

-Transactions have an associated cost.
+Transactions use computational resources so have an associated cost.
 Gas is the cost unit and the gas price is the price per gas unit.
 The transaction cost is the gas used * gas price.

 In public networks, the transaction cost is paid in Ether by the account submitting the transaction.
 The transaction cost is paid to the miner (or validator in PoA networks) that includes the transaction in a block.